truongsondq/python-string-sql/README.md

 ## Usage

-Insert `--sql`, `--beginsql`, or `--begin-sql` at the beginning of the part of the string you would like highlighted and a semicolon, `--endsql`, or `--end-sql` at the end of the highlighted section.
+Insert `-- sql`, `-- beginsql`, or `-- begin-sql` at the beginning of the part of the string you would like highlighted and a semicolon, `-- endsql`, or `-- end-sql` at the end of the highlighted section.
+With MYSQL: the --  (double-dash) comment style requires the second dash to be followed by at least one whitespace or control character (such as a space, tab, newline, and so on)

 ### Snippets
 begin typing `sql` and the autocomplete snippet will appear: